 Below we see a shot of Indian dealer Chuck Myles on his Indian hillclimber

-ed. and sociology), then started his Indian service, sold parts and rode competition
+teacher (phys. ed. and sociology), then started his Indian service, sold parts

-law (falsely accused of stolen property, resisting arrest).
-He sued public officials,
+(falsely accused of stolen property, resisting arrest).
+He sued

-acting as his own counsel, and eventually won!
-Later he ran as a judicial candidate
+public officials, acting as his own counsel, and eventually won!
+Later he ran as

 On the left below is a Chief hillclimber with a special rear tire to really grip the dirt (also check the high ground clearance and the loooong rear fork (swinging arm).
 In the middle is an alcohol-burning hillclimber with a 101 bottom end and Bonneville Sport Scout top end.
 (Photos courtesy Allan Lowson.)
 You may wonder about the small fuel tank and the fins on the heads being sawed off.
 A typical hillclimb lasts less than ten seconds, so you don't need much fuel or engine cooling.
 The ground-off fins show what a flathead "really" looks like, so now we know the label "flathead" is very apt.
 The hillclimber on the far right was seen by me at Rhinebeck in 2007.